furkanmtorun/codon.io/README.md

 `git clone https://github.com/furkanmtorun/codon.io.git`

  Due to the fact that we have used several Python packages, you need to install them if you not already.
-To make this job easier, we have listed the needed packages in the file named "**requirements.txt**" and you can directly install all the needed packages at once:
+To make this job easier, we have listed the needed packages in the file named "**requirements.txt**" in the project folder and you can directly install all the needed packages at once:

+To change the directory for entering the inside of the project folder, type this command:

+`cd codon.io`

+Then,

 `pip install -r requirements.txt`

+> If you face a problem in the process of installation of **mysqlclient** package, you can check that answer out: [https://stackoverflow.com/a/51164104](https://stackoverflow.com/a/51164104)

 Then, if you did not install earlier, you have to install a local web server to upload project database schema and make the connection available.
 In this regard, you may download and install [XAMPP](https://www.apachefriends.org/tr/index.html) (free and easy-to-use) according to your operation system.